Average US gas price rises 22% in two weeks to record $4.43

-CAMARILLO, Calif.
-(AP) — The average U.S. price of regular-grade gasoline shot up a whopping 79 cents over the past two weeks to a record-setting $4.43 per gallon (3.8 liters).
+The average U.S. price of regular-grade gasoline shot up a whopping 79 cents over the past two weeks to a record-setting $4.43 per gallon as Russia’s invasion of Ukraine is contributing to already-high prices at the pump.

 The price at the pump is $1.54 higher than it was a year ago.